akshayrf12345/fa19-516-166/datacenter.md

 ## E.Datacenter.2.b

-I decided to find information about the Google data center in Council Bluffs, Iowa.
-There are two Google data centers there, the first of which opened in 2008, and the second announced in 2012.
-I focused on the second data center, though the PUE is roughly the same for both of them (1.09 vs 1.11).
+There are two Google data centers in Council Bluffs, Iowa, the first of which opened in 2008, and the second announced in 2012.
+Both data centers have roughly the same PUE (1.09 vs 1.11), though the following calculations are for the second one.
 In this area of the country, the dollar per kWh is $.09.
-I was not able to find the IT workload of the center, but I estimated it to be around 9000 kW based off of comparisons to other data centers.
+Th IT workload of the center was not available online, but it was estimated to be around 9000 kW based off of comparisons to other data centers.
 When all of this is put into the CO2 calculator hosted by Schneider Electric, the annual electricity cost is $7.86 million and the total CO2 output is 77,429 tons (17070 equivalent in cars).

-I decided to find information about the Google data center in Council Bluffs, Iowa.
-There are two Google data centers there, the first of which opened in 2008, and the second announced in 2012.
-I focused on the second data center, though the PUE is roughly the same for both of them (1.09 vs 1.11).
-In this area of the country, the dollar per kWh is $.09.
-I was not able to find the IT workload of the center, but I estimated it to be around 9000 kW based off of comparisons to other data centers.
-When all of this is put into the CO2 calculator hosted by Schneider Electric, the annual electricity cost is $7.86 million and the total CO2 output is 77,429 tons.

-One thing I thought was interesting was Google's outreach to the community in Council Bluffs since they built the data center there.
+One thing worth pointing out as well is Google's outreach to the community in Council Bluffs since they built the data center there.
 The Google page for the site mentions that Google has awarded $2 million to local schools and nonprofits, as well as creating a free WiFi network for everyone in the area.
-Of course these are probably part of some agreement with the city and Google to benefit Google on breaks, but I found it interesting nevertheless
+Of course these are probably part of some agreement with the city and Google to benefit Google on breaks, its worth applauding Google for their efforts.

 ### Sources